 War Cake Recipe

 War cake is a simple and delicious cake baked with very basic ingredients.
-This cake is egg less and does not have milk, butter and sugar that were rationed during the Great depression / war times.
+This cake is eggless and does not have milk, butter, and sugar that were rationed during the Great Depression/war times.

-War Cake is one of the first cakes (or maybe the first one), that I ever baked.
-After our wedding, once I landed in United Sates, I had all the time in this world.
-So watching television and going to the library were my only two pass time until I got my driving license.
-This recipe for the War Cake is from the food network made by Sara Moulton.
+War Cake is one of the first cakes (or maybe the first one) I ever baked.
+After our wedding, once I landed in the United States, I had all the time in the world.
+So watching television and going to the library were my only two pass times until I got my driving license.
+This recipe for the War Cake is from the Food Network and made by Sara Moulton.

 Preparation time - 15 mins